ajm113/ncage-pools/README.md

 ## Deploy Instructions (Usually for Admins)

 After you have setup the app and recived a pem file from AWS and installed it into your home directory in the Vagrant box via `vagrant ssh`.
-I.e `/home/vagrant/`, make sure you chmod the pem file 400, and that you update the `push.sh` of the location of your directory.
+I.e `/home/vagrant/`, make sure you chmod the pem file 400, and that you update the `push.sh` of the location of your pem file.
+(I usually find it easier this way)

 Make sure you are `cd` in directory `/var/www/`.
 Now simply run `sh ./push.sh` and your done deploying the app to produciton!